jreisinger/docs/data/blog/2014-09-09_unix-times.md

-(Up-to-date [source](https://github.com/jreisinger/blog/blob/master/posts/unix-times.md) of this post.)

 Unix filesystem consists of two parts:

 * data blocks - contents of files and directories (directories are special files with inode-name pairs)
 * index to those data blocks